KeeganBurkart/meditation_app/README.md

 Mindful Connect includes a Premium tier that unlocks advanced statistics, unlimited friends, and private challenges.
 The `subscriptions` module tracks a user's tier so the app can gate these features.
-Free tier users may see small text advertisements served via the `ads` module.